Chesapeake and Ohio Railway: 19th century

 The C&O traces its origins to the Louisa Railroad of Louisa County, Virginia, begun in 1836.
 By 1850, the Louisa was built east to Richmond and west to Charlottesville, and in keeping with its new and larger vision, was renamed the Virginia Central Railroad.
 The Commonwealth of Virginia owned a portion of Virginia Central stock and financed the Blue Ridge Railroad to accomplish the task of crossing the first mountain barrier to the west.

 During the American Civil War, the Virginia Central played a key role in several battles but was a target for Federal armies.
 By 1865, it only had five miles of track still in operation and almost no cash to rebuild.
 Officials realized that they would have to get capital to rebuild from outside the economically devastated South and succeeded in getting Collis Huntington interested.
 He supplied the Virginians with the money needed to complete the line through what is now West Virginia.
-The old Covington and Ohio Railroad properties were conveyed to the C&O in keeping with its new mission of linking the Atlantic Ocean with the “Western Waters” of the Ohio River.
+The old Covington and Ohio Railroad properties were conveyed to the C&O in keeping with its new mission of linking the Atlantic Ocean with the "Western Waters" of the Ohio River.

 Huntington intended to connect the C&O with his Western and Midwestern holdings, but ended up stopping construction at the Ohio River.
 Thus the only connection to the West was by packet boats operating on the river.
-Because the mineral resources of West Virginia and Kentucky hadn’t been fully realized yet, the C&O suffered through the bad times brought on by the financial panic Depression of 1873, and went into receivership in 1878.
+Because the mineral resources of West Virginia and Kentucky had not been fully realized yet, the C&O suffered through the bad times brought on by the financial panic Depression of 1873, and went into receivership in 1878.
 When reorganized it was renamed The Chesapeake and Ohio Railway Company.